nidica/monitor_ftnt/README.md

 > `<vdom>` Device VDOM (default=*root*)

 ## monitor_fmg_ts
-Monitoring traffic shaping of a FortiGate in realtime from Fortimanger.
+Monitoring traffic shaping of a FortiGate in realtime from FortiManger.
 Show the class_id for each interface and its values: allocated_bandwidth, max_bandwidth, guaranteed_bandwidth, priority, current_bandwidth, drop_bytes, forwarded_bytes.

 Usage: